-The Smaller Churches Group publishes an informative and entertaining newsletter.
-It includes reports from special occasions, such as the Ordination Service when Rev Margaret Dudley was received into Full Connexion.
+Between 2011 and May 2018 the Smaller Churches Group published regular informative and entertaining newsletters.
+They included reports from special occasions, such as the Ordination Service when Rev Margaret Dudley was received into Full Connexion.

 Margaret with her stole — a gift from the circuit

-The editor never quite knows what material will be coming, including tales of the unexpected such as:
+The editor never quite knew what material would be coming, including tales of the unexpected such as:

 - Santa being thrown down the chimney at an event!